deepaksood619/deepaksood619.github.io/docs/ai/data-science/data-analysis.md

 - Practice of using visual & quantitative methods to understand a dataset without making assumptions about its contents.
 - Anscombe's Quartet

-Anscombe's quartetcomprises four [data sets](https://en.wikipedia.org/wiki/Data_set) that have nearly identical simple [descriptive statistics](https://en.wikipedia.org/wiki/Descriptive_statistics), yet have very different [distributions](https://en.wikipedia.org/wiki/Probability_distribution) and appear very different when [graphed](https://en.wikipedia.org/wiki/Plot_(graphics)).
+Anscombe's quartet comprises four [data sets](https://en.wikipedia.org/wiki/Data_set) that have nearly identical simple [descriptive statistics](https://en.wikipedia.org/wiki/Descriptive_statistics), yet have very different [distributions](https://en.wikipedia.org/wiki/Probability_distribution) and appear very different when [graphed](https://en.wikipedia.org/wiki/Plot_(graphics)).
 Each dataset consists of eleven [(x, y) points](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
 They were constructed in 1973 by the [statistician](https://en.wikipedia.org/wiki/Statistician)[Francis Anscombe](https://en.wikipedia.org/wiki/Francis_Anscombe) to demonstrate both the importance of graphing data before analyzing it and the effect of [outliers](https://en.wikipedia.org/wiki/Outlier) and other [influential observations](https://en.wikipedia.org/wiki/Influential_observations) on statistical properties.
 He described the article as being intended to counter the impression among statisticians that "numerical calculations are exact, but graphs are rough."

 https://en.wikipedia.org/wiki/Anscombe%27s_quartet